Argon has three naturally occurring isotopes, with mass numbers 3... | Channels for Pearson+

 Textbook Question

-Argon has three naturally occurring isotopes, with mass numbers 36, 38, and 40.a.
-Write the atomic symbol for each of these atoms.
+Argon has three naturally occurring isotopes, with mass numbers 36, 38, and 40.d.
+Why is the atomic mass of argon listed on the periodic table not a whole number?

 Verified step by step guidance